RicaGhosh/Social-Media-Integration/README.md

 No backend or server-side programming was used.

-Made using : HTML, CSS and JavaScript
+Built using : HTML, CSS and JavaScript